Sakorona/SDVMods/WeatherIllnesses/README.md

 *Blizzard: **White Out**+245% (2.45)
 *Thunder Frenzy: +185% (1.85)
 *Blizzard (nighttime) +50% (.5)
 *Frost (nightime): +125% (1.25) - this is not during the winter.
-During winter, the frost penalty is untriggered.
+[During winter, the frost penalty is untriggered, but inside, you will get a generic (100%) sickness drain]
 *Heatwave (daytime): +125% (1.25)

 The calculated number is then rounded __down__